handshake/handshake.github.io/about.md

 #### Faster Than The Order Form

-Before Handshake, the state-of-the-art in sales was an order form on a clipboard.
+Before Handshake, the state-of-the-art in wholesale sales was an order form on a clipboard.
 Orders were taken by hand, faxed, and hand-entered into an [ERP](http://en.wikipedia.org/wiki/Enterprise_resource_planning) by data-entry specialists.
 Providing a better experience starts with being simpler and faster than pen and paper.
 Sounds simple right?
 Well, it turns out that taking an order with pen on an order form is pretty fast, especially when you use short-hand, and even though paper is massively expensive and inefficient to process, you have to beat the upfront speed to win users.
 This one challenge leads us to continuously explore new and increasingly efficient interfaces for our users.

 #### Integration